NVIDIA/framework-reproducibility/README.md

 by default when running on a GPU.

 #### Confirmed Current GPU-Specific Sources of Non-Determinism (With Solutions)

+Where it is indicated that solutions are available in NGC TensorFlow container images, it can be assumed that the solutions are available in both TensorFlow API version 1 and TensorFlow API version 2 variants of those container images.

 Note | Source                                                                        | TF 1.14, 1.15,<br>2.0  | NGC 19.06+ /<br>TF 2.1 | TF 2.2     | TF 2.3     |
 ----:|:------------------------------------------------------------------------------|:-----------------------|:-----------------------|:-----------|:-----------|